sigmie/sigmie.com/docs/v0/token-filters.md

-# Token filters

-## Introduction

-## Available Token Filters
+## Token Filters

 Filters are applied in the order that you specify them.
+Here are some examples of how each filter works:

 ###  Stemming
+The Stemming filter reduces words to their root form.

+For example, "going" becomes "go":
 ```php
 $newAnalyzer->stemming([
     ['go', ['going']]